astronomer/docs/learn/airflow-duckdb.md

 ---
-title: "Use DuckDB with Apache Airflow"
+title: "Use DuckDB with Apache Airflow®"
 sidebar_label: "DuckDB"
 id: airflow-duckdb
 sidebar_custom_props: { icon: 'img/integrations/duckdb.png' }
-description: "Learn how to use DuckDB with Airflow."
+description: "Learn how to use DuckDB with Apache Airflow®."
 ---

 import CodeBlock from '@theme/CodeBlock';
 import duckdb_tutorial_dag_1 from '!!raw-loader!../code-samples/dags/airflow-duckdb/duckdb_tutorial_dag_1.py';
 import duckdb_tutorial_dag_2 from '!!raw-loader!../code-samples/dags/airflow-duckdb/duckdb_tutorial_dag_2.py';

 [DuckDB](https://duckdb.org/) is an open-source in-process SQL OLAP database management system.
 It allows you to run complex queries on relational datasets using either local, file-based DuckDB instances, or the cloud service [MotherDuck](https://motherduck.com/).
-The ability to create a local DuckDB instance is useful for testing complex Airflow pipelines without the need to connect to a remote database.
+The ability to create a local DuckDB instance is useful for testing complex Apache Airflow® pipelines without the need to connect to a remote database.

 Airflow can interact with DuckDB in three key ways: